ziggle-dev/clanker-elevenlabs-tts/README.md

 ### No Audio Playing
 - Ensure your system audio is not muted
 - Check that `autoPlay` is set to `true` in settings
-- Verify the `afplay` command works on your system (macOS)
+- Install a streaming audio player:
+  - macOS: `brew install mpg123` (recommended)
-- On Linux, install `sox` for audio playback
+  - Linux: `sudo apt-get install mpg123` or `sox`
+  - Windows: Audio should work with built-in players

 ### API Key Issues
 - The tool will prompt for API key if not set